 - Age-related changes to the diaphragm

-- Persistent and intense pressure on the diaphragm area (possibly due to exercise, bowel movement, lifting of heavy objects, etc.)
+- Persistent and intense pressure on the diaphragm (possibly due to exercise, bowel movement, lifting of heavy objects, etc.)

 Hiatal Hernia Diagnosis and Treatment